herisusantuy/asklora-mobile-app/automation-testing/README.md

 1) Install [Node.js](https://nodejs.org/en)
 2) Follow this [link](https://www.browserstack.com/guide/download-and-install-appium) to install Appium and its dependencies
 ##### You can use cli or gui to run the server
    3) The gui is no longer maintained.
 If you are using gui, go [here](https://github.com/appium/appium-desktop/releases/tag/v1.22.3-4) and download the corresponding file
    Once Appium Desktop is installed, go to advanced → put "localhost" for server address and check "Allow CORS"
-If you are using cli, type "appium --address=localhost --allow-cors" into cmd or terminal
+      - If you are using cli, first type `appium driver install uiautomator2` into cmd or terminal
-> **Note** I have not tested running appium with cli, so I'm not sure if it will work
+      - Then type `appium --address=localhost --allow-cors --base-path /wd/hub` into cmd or terminal to start a server

 4) run "getProps.sh" before running the UI automation, the setUp method requires the device's name, udid, and version to perform automation